 - What is your favorite thing to snack on?
 Why is it your favorite snack?

-- Have you ever made friends with someone unexpected?
+- Have you ever made friends with someone unexpectedly?
 Write about your experience.

 - Are you a competitive person?
 Why or why not?